samv-33/cpsc-349-quiz-app/README.md

 ## Installation

 To run this app, you will need to have Node.js installed on your computer.
 You can download it [here](https://nodejs.org/en/).
-Once you have Node.js installed, you can run the following command to install the necessary dependencies:
+Once you have Node.js installed, you can run the following commands in a terminal to install the necessary dependencies:

 ```bash
 npm install -g browser-sync